LaylaD4/LaylahDePaull_T2A2/README.md

 ![User Trys to Change Admin Status](docs/userdelete_notfound.png)

 ### UPDATING A USER ACCOUNT (By admin only)
-The `/auth/users/<int:user_id>` endpoint allows an admin to update specific details of a user's account using either the PATCH method.
+The `/auth/users/<int:user_id>` endpoint allows an admin to update specific details of a user's account using the PATCH method.
 The request must include a valid JWT token, and is enforced by the @auth_as_admin_decorator, which checks if the current user has admin privileges.
 Admins can update a user’s username, email, and is_admin status but are prohibited from changing the user’s password.
 If the update is successful, the server responds with the updated user data.
 If the  user doesn’t exist or the admin tries to change the password, appropriate error messages are also returned.

 ### 1. HTTP Verb